Kaptoum makes most of opportunity in Revs' draw

 “He’s getting better, he still has to pick it up,” Arena said.
 “He’s not used to the tempo of the game in this league.
 He’s got to pick it up a little bit more.”

-Kaptoum’s unassisted strike in the 47th minute, marked the Cameroonian midfielder’s second point (also one assist) oer his past two appearances.
+Kaptoum’s unassisted strike in the 47th minute marked the Cameroonian midfielder’s second point (also one assist) over his past two appearances.

 “I felt very happy, that’s how I felt, scoring it at home in front of our fans and our supporters,” said the 25-year-old former FC Barcelona member.
 “I felt very grateful for it, especially for all the happiness and that my teammates showed and that kind of helped me throughout the game.”

-New England’s club 59 goals, 31 of which have occurred during the first half are both club records.
+New England’s 59 goals, 31 of which have occurred during the first half, are both club records.